 Everyone is afraid of death because no one knows what will happen after death, (because no dead person will stand up and tell you.)

-Best Psychological horror novels use people The dreams fabricated from the fear of the unknown can alleviate the psychological pressure of people in modern cities.
+Best Psychological horror novels use people's dreams fabricated from the fear of the unknown can alleviate the psychological pressure of people in modern cities.

-Best Psychological Thriller Books of All Time 2021
+27 Best Psychological Thriller and Suspense Books of All Time 2023

 1. No Exit: A Novel

 Okay, I'm going to start with my favorite psychological thriller lately I've literally read it in one single sitting I could not put it down so it's called No Exit it's by Taylor Adams and my gosh if you are looking for a super super super fast-paced thriller this is definitely for you it's absolutely wild.